Don’t get me started on the use of “cum” as modern speak for “come”! That one just takes the cake!

 How can you type “cum” as opposed to “come” with a straight face?

-And actually, excuse me while I hop right back on that soapbox once more …
+And excuse me while I hop right back on that soapbox once more …

-At the end of the day, I just think we all can do better.
-I look at this situation like putting your best foot forward when putting something out for public consumption, no matter what it is, how ever small; because those words are a representation of you and what you stand for, and I am sure you want to be seen in a great light.
-It’s common these days for us to take 100 pictures from every angle just to select one – the best one, to put on a social media platform, or spend hours editing our pictures before sharing them with the world.
+Personally I think the “English is not my mother tongue” line is nothing but a cheap cop-out.
+I look at this situation as this: why not put your best foot forward when putting something out for public consumption, no matter what it is, how ever small.
+Because those words are a representation of you and what you stand for, and I am sure we all want to be seen in a great light.
+It’s common these days for us to take 100 pictures from every angle just to select one – the best one, to post on a social media platform, or spend hours editing our pictures before sharing them with the world.
 Why?
 Because we want to be seen in the best light.
 So why not do that with our words?
-We have Apps now and all kinds of software to help with that.
+We have all kinds of software applications to help with that.
 So why not make that effort?
 And as we all know, once something is shared with the world, it is susceptible to be judged, critiqued, nitpicked, pulled-apart; so why not save yourself from having your grammar be part of that and dilute whatever point you were trying to get across.
 I came across a beautiful profile picture of a young man on LinkedIn.
 He was looking very crisp, sharp, great smile, very professional.
 But his bio.
 It was really disheartening to see that this young man had taken the time to have a good professional photograph of himself yet did a piss-poor job writing something about himself.

 And if you really really feel the need to correct someone’s grammar, make sure yours is impeccable, and above all: mind your tone!
 Because oftentimes it’s not what you say, but how you say it.
 Some people are just plain mean and condescending with their “corrections”, and then wonder why what they were trying to convey gets completely thrown out the window.